BarleyPowered by Brewlytics.ai

 • Remembers every customer

-Each guest's purchase history becomes a taste graph: hop preferences, ABV range, can vs. draft, time-of-day patterns, repeat favorites.
+As each guest engages — quiz, ratings, chat, claimed orders — Barley builds a taste graph: hop preferences, ABV range, can vs. draft, time-of-day patterns, repeat favorites.

 • Recommends what to pour next